andrejanowicz/demon/README.md

 > chmod +x demon.py

 # usage
-> ./demon.py city station offset --platform 1,2,3,n --rows 5
+> ./demon.py city "station name" offset_in_minutes --platform 1,2,3,n --rows 5

 make sure to mask spaces in station names with a backslash or put station name in quotation marks.